 The authors followed children who were not only diagnosed with ADHD but were specifically put on medications to treat the condition.
 Almost 800,000 children from ages 4-19 were followed for a four-year period and the following results were reported…

-1- Were 5-6 times more likely to be excluded from school
+1- 5-6 times more likely to be excluded from school

-2- Were significantly more likely to have special needs (mental health, learning disability, autism)
+2- significantly more likely to have special needs (mental health, learning disability, autism)

-3- Were 42% more likely to be unemployed and 3X more likely to experience lower academic achievement.
+3- 42% more likely to be unemployed and 3X more likely to experience lower academic achievement.

-4- Were more likely to have poorer health outcomes.
+4- more likely to have poorer health outcomes.

 So what should a parent of a child diagnosed with ADD or ADHD do before considering placing a child on these questionable drugs?

-- Take a daily probiotic from a well-known company or eat some greek yogurt (low sugar) or even a spoonful of sauerkraut a day if they like the taste.
+- Take a daily probiotic from a well-known company or eat Greek yogurt (low sugar) or even a spoonful of sauerkraut daily

 To the Best of Health,

 Akeso Health Sciences

 Helping you get well and stay well is our bottom line!
 Akeso Health Sciences formulates world class dietary supplements that provide nutritional support for the most common health issues that concern people most, such as migraines, headaches, joint health, stress & anxiety, memory, sleeplessness, ADHD, and more.
 Changing lives is the reasons we wake up every day passionate about the special products we provide to our customers.